-At the first class meeting the instructor will provide students a written statement of the factors to be considered in determining grades and the specific weight to be assigned to each factor.
+Within one week of the start of the pertinent semester / term / summer session, the instructor will provide students a written statement of the factors to be considered in determining grades and the specific weight to be assigned to each of these factors.
 The letters A, B, C, D, F, P and X are used by the University to indicate the student’s academic proficiency.
 These letters have the following significance:

 A—Excellent, valued at four quality points per semester hour.

 B—Good, valued at three quality points per semester hour.

 C—Average, valued at two quality points per semester hour.